syrull/syrull.github.io/content/posts/dynamic-linker-hijacking-experiments-2.md

 `<journey>`

-After a few tries of trying I was quick to realize that there is some issue.
+After a few tries I was quick to realize that there is some issue.
 The wrapper that I've implemented didn't work, or at least didn't work all the time.
 I've tested it out with a simple program that would just call it and in there it worked, I didn't quite get why it does what it does but I found the following discussions:

 - [intercepting the openat() system call for GNU tar](https://stackoverflow.com/questions/9161116/intercepting-the-openat-system-call-for-gnu-tar)
 - [How to find out what functions to intercept with LD_PRELOAD?](https://stackoverflow.com/questions/49314057/how-to-find-out-what-functions-to-intercept-with-ld-preload)